clarete/hackernews.el/README.md

 <kbd>M-x</kbd>`hackernews-top-stories`<kbd>RET</kbd> or
 <kbd>M-x</kbd>`hackernews-ask-stories`<kbd>RET</kbd>.
 These direct
-commands are not autoloaded, however, so to use them before `hackernews` has been loaded you should autoload them yourself, e.g. by adding the following to your `user-init-file`:
+commands are not autoloaded, however, so to use them before `hackernews` has been loaded, you should autoload them yourself, e.g. by adding the following to your `user-init-file`:

 ```el